Skip to main content

 Go to homepage

 Do you perhaps have those unloved wooden doors in your home that destroy any colour concept in the room?
 Or do your painted interior doors show more traces of "lived life" after a long time than you can still find beautiful?
 Then there's only one thing to do: paint the doors with our water-based varnishes.
-It's amazingly easy to do, and most of the time you don't even have to sand them down at all.
+Because it's surprisingly easy, usually without any sanding at all.

 Before/After sample photos for painting doors

 Why should you paint your bedroom door?
-Every room starts with the door, so we should give it the attention it deserves.
-Old doors in particular benefit from painting, as they are often made of real wood and custom-made.
-See how easy it is to turn an old door into an eye-catcher with a little paint and get inspired!
+Every room starts with the door, which is why we should give it the attention it deserves.
+Old doors in particular benefit from being painted, as they are often made of real wood and customised.
+Take a look at how easily you can transform an old door into an eye-catcher with a little colour and let yourself be inspired!

 Step-by-step guide to painting doors